Can fat help with weightloss? It’s so difficult to believe that’s true when fats have been demonised for so long.!

 Good fats actually suppress appetite and therefore help to stabilise body weight.
 These good fats increase body fat burning, decrease body fat production, and increase body heat production (i.e. fat burn off without exercise).
 In addition, these good fats helps feed the brain, are the raw ingredients to help balance chaotic hormones, and lead to improved memory, concentration, motivation, creativity and clarity of thought.
 Blast through the brain fog!

 So where can you find these good fats in food?
-Great sources are oily fish (salmon, mackerel, trout, sardines, pilchards etc), all nuts and seeds (and their oils and butter), avocados, olive oil.
+Great sources are oily fish (salmon, mackerel, trout, sardines, pilchards etc), all nuts and seeds (and their oils and butter), chia and flax seeds too.
+Avocados and Olive Oil also contain essential Omega fats.
 There are others … but these would be a great addition to your diet to both improve your health, and contribute to any weight loss programme.

-For an additional boost for hormones, and to reduce many unpleasant symptoms through the menopause years, I highly recommend you consider taking an Omega 3 supplement in the form of flax oil, fish or krill oil.
-Your body and hormones will love you for it!
+For an additional boost for hormones, and to reduce many unpleasant symptoms through the menopause years, I highly recommend you consider taking an Omega 3 supplement.
+(Click HERE to learn more about Om3 supplements).
+A supplement can be in addition to the foods mentioned above, your body and hormones will love you for it!

 A full hysterectomy in her 30’s led nutritional therapist and health coach Clare on an amazing adventure exploring the many opportunities available to manage her enforced menopause and create long-term health.